ProceduresGovernment

 #permalink to section

-At second quarter of 2024, the male workforce in Secretaries, Stenographers, Typists, Data Entry Operators and Operators of Office Machines represented the 31.4% of the employed population and women 68.6%.
-The male and female workforce was higher in the age group 25 to 34 years (159k men and 325k women).
+At first quarter of 2025, the male workforce in Secretaries, Stenographers, Typists, Data Entry Operators and Operators of Office Machines represented the 30.6% of the employed population and women 69.4%.
+The male workforce was higher in the age group of 35 to 44 years (159k), while the female workforce was higher in the age group of 25 to 34 years (338k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.